Radar frequencies used by police.

 On some occasions, officers will act in teams.
-One officer will operate the speed detection equipment, and another officer will issue citations.
-This is particularly common when the police use airplanes to find speeders.
+One officer will operate the speed detection equipment, and another officer will issue citations(infringements).
+This is particularly common when the police use aircraft to detect speeders.

 In order to obtain a conviction, the officer who identifies the violation must be in court to identify the violation.
 The officer who issues the citation must come to court to identify the driver.
 The officers must also be able to say how they were to pass the information about the violation between them.

-A radar detector is just a radio receiver that flashes a light and makes a noise whenever it receives a signal in a certain frequency range.
+A radar detector is just a radio receiver that flashes a radio beam and makes a noise whenever it receives a signal in a certain frequency range.
 That's very useful right?
 The answer is maybe.

 That's not to say that radar detectors don't have value.
 If you're travelling across level ground, then you may pick up the radar signal when the officer checks a driver in front of you.